-We offer three course pathways: Extended Certificate (worth the equivalent of one A-level), Diploma (worth two A-levels) and Extended Diploma (worth three A-levels).
+We offer two course pathways: Extended Certificate (worth the equivalent of one A-level) and Diploma (worth two A-levels).
 All courses are assessed through written exams (33%) and coursework units (67%).
 Written exams are sat in January and June throughout the course.